mugworks/budget-tracker/README.md

 ### Redux

 #### reducer
-* create a `reducer.js` in your your feature directory
+* create a `reducer.js` in your feature directory
 * This reducer should support the following interactions:
   * `CATEGORY_CREATE`
   * `CATEGORY_UPDATE`
   * `CATEGORY_DESTORY`
   * (These are also your action constants)

+#### action constants

+* create a `constants.js` in your feature directory
+* Should export the three action contants

 #### action creators

-Create an action creator for each interaction supported by your category reducer.
-The createCategory action is where you should add the id and timestamp to a newly created category
+Create an `actions.js` in your feature directory.
+Export a named function for each interaction supported by your category reducer.
+The `addCategory` action is where you should add the id and timestamp to a newly created category

 #### store
 * in `lib/store.js` export a function that will return a new redux store based on your (imported) category reducer

 ### Components
 * create the following component and structure it according to the diagram below:

 ```
 Provider
   App